madeyexz/prompt_engineering/README.md

+# About This Project
+This project
+- uses `langchain` and `timeit` to generate a chatbot that behaves like a *case interviewer*.
+- is currently a proof of concept, demo product.

 # Prerequisites
-1. Clone this project to your desired working directory, if you don't know what I'm talking about, then enter`cd ~/Desktop` in your terminal, then
+1. Clone this project to your working directory, if you don't know what I'm talking about, then enter`cd ~/Desktop` in your terminal, then
    ``` bash
    git clone https://github.com/madeyexz/prompt_engineering.git
    ```